We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 There could be a gravity issue, which means that a booster pump is most likely necessary.
 Also, check to make sure that any control valves are completely open, as a half-shut control valve can reduce flow, which ultimately kills water pressure.

-If you are experiencing low water pressure in the shower, try cleaning the shower head with a vinegar solution as outlined above.
+If water is low in the shower alone, try cleaning the shower head with a vinegar solution as outlined above.
 Otherwise, consider replacing the head altogether and choosing a shower head with a replaceable filter.

 When only hot water pressure is suffering, there are a few things worth checking: